 Functional Endoscopic Sinus Surgery (FESS)

-Chronic rhinosinusitis (with or without nasal polyposis) which has not responded to medical treatment.
-It should be noted that FESS is excellent for improving the airway and discharge, but the results of hyposmia/anosmia are much less predictable.
+Chronic rhinosinusitis (with or without nasal polyposis) which has not responded sufficiently to medical treatment.
+It should be noted that FESS is excellent for improving the nasal airway and rhinorrhoea, but the results for hyposmia/anosmia are much less predictable.
 Facial pressure/pain is usually not related to sinus disease, so patients should not be operated for this reason alone.

 Other sinus disorders such as mucocoele, fungal ball.